Order Status and Informtion

 *Product specifications are subject to change without notice.

-We make every effort to maintain current and accurate information in our online catalog.
 We appreciate your understanding should any of the information provided by our manufacturers be incorrect and regret any inconvenience such mistakes may create.
-Please bring any errors you may find to our attention by sending us an e-mail at info@mikesbikes.com.
+Please bring any errors you may find to our attention via Live Chat on our website.